 Learning disability services are peculiarly resistant to change.
 People who use these services, their families, and the professionals who support them are often accepting of the status quo.
-However, if the local system of services and support is characterised by any of the following, change simply has to happen:
+However, if the local services and support are still characterised by any of the following, change has to happen:

 - Reliance on residential care at the expense of ordinary housing and support.

 - Culture of over-protecting and over-supporting people with learning disabilities.

 - Limited ambitions and low expectations of what people can achieve.

 - No real understanding of either costs or personal outcomes.

 - People denied their ordinary rights and entitlements.

 Any change initiative of this scale must be underpinned by common adherence to non-negotiable core principles, such as: